 See the Villa Torlonia website for exact hours and more visitor information.

-Take a look at our Villa Torlonia Pictures, including photos of the villa, its interior, the owl's bungalow, and gardens.
 For more about the architect, visit Casina Valadier in the Borghese Gardens, now a restaurant with fantastic views of Rome.